Invariant Modeling for Joint Distributions: Conclusion

 Our investigation was motivated by problems in stochastic choice theory, especially in contexts where joint choice data is incomplete or unobserved.
 In economics, the rationalization of data is usually motivated by an underlying behavioral model, and in some such environments, there may be either no rationalization or multiple rationalizations.
 The canonical example of such a framework is the \emph{random utility model} (RUM), which we will not describe here (it is an example of a categorical model; no exogenous order on $X$ is specified) \cite{Block,falmagne,mcfadden1978modeling,kono2023axiomatization, yildiz2016list,dardanoni2022mixture}.

 Recent contributions focus on ordered choices.
 A major contribution is due to \cite{scrum,prc}, the so-called \emph{progressive random choice} (PRC) model (see also \cite{yildiz2024,apesteguia2023random,petri2023binary,masatlioglu2024growing}).
-In this model, the set $X$ is endowed with a linear order and each $A_i \subseteq X$ inherits the restriction of this order.
-The progressive random choice model coincides with the Fr\'echet-Hoeffding upper bound model discussed here \cite{chambers2025ordered}.
+In this model, the set $X$ is endowed with a linear order and each $A_i \subseteq X$ inherits the restriction of this order. \cite{chambers2025ordered} introduces copula-based models for stochastic choice and shows that the progressive random choice model is a special case.
+Indeed, the progressive random choice model coincides with the Fr\'echet-Hoeffding upper bound model.
 In economics problems, we sometimes imagine new data arriving in the form of a new subset $B\subseteq X$ and a distribution over $B$.
 We realized that the application of the PRC model when including $B$ in the data did not distort the marginal probabilities assigned to each member of $\bigtimes_i A_i$.
 This naturally led to the investigation of the IA property here.

 For future research, it is worth considering the more general notion of a model, which allows for empty or multi-valued sets of rationalizations.
 It can be proved that RUM satisfies an analogue of IA tailored to such an environment, but we do not know the general class.
 The class of models satisfying IA in a more general cardinally specified framework is also of interest.